 2. Create a new conversion.
 Click “Website”.

 - Name: The name can be anything.
-I recommend you make it “Sales”
+I recommend “Purchases with Cart Data”.

 - Value: “Use different values for each conversion” and select the currency used in your Shopify store.
 It is okay if this currency is different to your ad account as Google will do the currency conversion.
 You could enter your average order value (AOV) taken from Google Analytics as the default value.
 Your average order value can be gather from the “Conversions” > “Ecommerce” > “Overview” section.
 However, as you’ll see, this value is never empty because we’ll replace this with a liquid variable that contains the order amount in dollars.